isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-mapping-configuration.md

 	}
 }
 ```
-Note that each PIM attribute is prefixed with the `akeneo_` label in Salesforce Commerce Cloud.
+Please, note that each PIM attribute is prefixed with the `akeneo_` label in Salesforce Commerce Cloud.

+Note: If you don't want to use this feature, please leave a space in curly brackets ({}).
 :::

 # Product association mapping